notfoundname/cstrike-modding/README.md

 [screenshot](https://sun1.sibirix.userapi.com/impg/IeKwxjQd8kCls9dACIFrtCvDPRYVR4VRk0znHg/i4LTe1kOjoo.jpg?size=642x828&quality=96&sign=27b5251a9da927f5a4186e90b6b5c909&type=album)
 5. Launch Hammer++, Tools -> Options -> Game Configurations -> Game Data files, remove everything and add SECSS.fgd and propper.fgd;
 6. For better lightning, add `-ambientocclusion -worldtextureshadows -translucentshadows` to parameters of VVIS;
-7. Add to compilation AFTER BSP copying and create (mapname).txt inside maps folder and fill it with file paths you need to embed.
+7. Add to compilation AFTER BSP copying and create (mapname)\_include.txt inside maps folder and fill it with paths of files you need to embed.
 Every first line goes for what path will a file have inside a BSP and every second goes for absolute path to file (do not paste quotes):
 ```
 C:\Program Files (x86)\Steam\steamapps\common\Counter-Strike Source\bin\bspzip.exe
--addlist $bspdir\$file $bspdir\$file.txt $bspdir\$file
+-addlist $bspdir\$file $bspdir\$file_include.txt $bspdir\$file
 ```
 And for just to be sure about contents:
 ```